 As a foundation, the VEDECOM Institute is governed by a Board of Directors.

-It delegates the Institute’s governance to a bureau of 15 members, chaired by Rémi Bastien.
+It delegates the Institute’s governance to a bureau of 15 members, chaired by Tony Jaux.

 It is backed by a Strategic and Scientific Guidance Committee (COSS) and three committees covering VEDECOM’s three fields of research.
 There are four other committees (training, commercialisation of intellectual property, financial management and human resources) completing the governance structure.

-The operational management team is headed by Philippe Watteau, Chief Executive, and focuses on three programmes (Vehicles, Eco-Mobility and Training), backed by the support functions (scientific, strategy and commercialisation, administration, HR, financial management, communications, resources and purchase, and the technical secretariat).
+The operational management team is headed by Philippe Watteau, Chief Executive, and focuses on four fields research and support functions.